evnekdev/factsage-compound-docs/docs/index.md

 ## ASCII characters

-Standard English letters + numbers + punctuation marks are universally encoded using ASCII tables.
-This is the oldest and widely spread agreement of how characters should be mapped to bytes.
+Standard English letters, digits, punctuation marks, and control characters are encoded using the ASCII character set.
+ASCII was one of the earliest character encoding standards and remains the foundation of many modern encodings.

-ASCII character set consists of 128 characters (equal to 2^8, all possible states of a single byte).
+ASCII defines 128 characters, represented by 7-bit values ranging from 0 to 127.
+In practice, ASCII characters are often stored in a full byte, with the highest bit set to zero.

 ## Non-ASCII characters

-Non-English characters and extended symbols cannot fit into the 128 limit of a single byte, therefore, various extensions of ASCII were introduced.
-In early 1990s-2000s there was not a general agreement what symbols should be represented by what 2-byte combinations, and many different encoding tables existed.
-To open a document in Russian or German, one would need to select the correct encoding scheme.

-Later, non-ASCII characters have been unified using UNICODE tables and UTF-8 system (UNICODE is the set of specifications and UTF-8 is an algorithm).
+The original ASCII character set is limited to 128 characters and cannot represent most non-English alphabets or many special symbols.
+To address this limitation, numerous extended character encodings were developed, including ISO-8859 variants, Windows code pages, and other regional standards.

+Because different systems used different encodings, the same byte sequence could represent different characters depending on the selected code page.
+As a result, exchanging documents between systems often required knowing the correct encoding.

+Modern software typically uses Unicode, a universal character set designed to represent characters from virtually all writing systems.
+Unicode code points can be stored using several encoding schemes, the most common being UTF-8, UTF-16, and UTF-32.
+UTF-8 is currently the dominant encoding for text files and Internet communication.

 ## Binary representation of integers